MonicaTentu/sagemaker-pipeline/README.md

 This additional "entry_points" argument provides all the information the pipeline needs to build a SageMaker compatible docker image.
 You can see this in the *setup.py* file for the [example repo](https://github.com/MustafaWaheed91/tf-gamesbiz) where the function is named "entry_point()" as well.

-Make sure to keep "train" keyword on the LHS of the "=" when specifying the entry point string as seen in the juxtaposition below.
+Make sure to keep "train" and "serve" keywords on the LHS of the "=" when specifying the entry point string as seen in the juxtaposition below.

 ```
 setup(